weld/core/jsf/pastecode/readme.txt

  mvn package

-Just copy target/weld-pastecode.ear to the JBoss AS deploy directory along with weld-pastecode-ds.xml datasource.
+Just copy target/weld-pastecode.ear to the JBoss AS deploy directory (since JBoss 6.0.0.M2 to server/all configuration) along with weld-pastecode-ds.xml datasource.

 Open this local URL to access the running application:

  http://localhost:8080/weld-pastecode